A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Wall-crossing for Gromov-Witten invariants

-\begin{proof} The relatively perfect obstruction theory $ \ol{\M}^{G_\zeta}_n(C,X,L_t,\zeta)$ is pulled back from that on the $\C^\times$-fixed point set in $\ol{\M}_n^G(C,X,L_-,L_+)$ in Proposition \ref{red}, which exists by the construction of relatively perfect obstruction theories on fixed point loci in \cite{gr:loc}. \end{proof}
+\begin{proof} The relatively perfect obstruction theory $ \ol{\M}^{G_\zeta}_n(C,X,\LL_t,\zeta)$ is pulled back from that on the $\C^\times$-fixed point set in $\ol{\M}_n^G(C,X,\LL_-,\LL_+)^{\C^\times}$ in Proposition \ref{red}.
+The latter is a special case of existence of relatively perfect obstruction theories on fixed point loci discussed in \cite{gr:loc}. \end{proof}